-In the mouse study, Shih and Spielman found that ticks can spontaneously detach during the feeding process.
+In the mouse study, Shih found that ticks can spontaneously detach during the feeding process.
 And this action can profoundly impact the time it takes for spirochetes to infect the host.

 “We found that nymphs do detach spontaneously from free-ranging mice in the laboratory, perhaps as frequently as 15% of the time,” the authors report.